lucas-streanga/LS-List/README.md

 # LS-List
 Repository for list library for C++ I created.
+Everything is in the namespace `ls`.

 ## Class Summary
 This header file includes 4 template classes, `list`, `stack`, `queue`, and a binary search tree  `bst` class.

 ## list
-`list` is a template class that can be created with any data. list grows and shrinks dynamically.
+`list` is a template class that can be created with any data. lists grow and shrink dynamically.

+### Overhead
+An empty `list` has an overhead of 16 bytes on a 64-bit system.
+Each additional item added to the list will result in another 8 bytes of overhead.

 ### Features
 list is general purpose, and allows:
 - adding items to the front or back of list